ARGG-HDL/argg_hdl/README.md

 ### Example 3

 This example shows how to incorporate the pipe operator.
-As it is common in many languages object can have default input output channels.
+As it is common in many languages objects can have default input/output channels.
 This allows to concatenate entities with a single operation instead of having to connect each signal individually.

 ```Python